iamklager/BacktestingOverfitting/README.md

 # BacktestingOverfitting

 An R package providing tools enabling users to avoid overfitting their backtests.
-The package contains implementations the works of Bailey and Lopez (2012, 2014), Bailey et al. (2014, 2016), Harvey and Liu (2022), a function to estimate Sharpe ratios, as well as four different datasets acting as examples for Backtesting Overfitting and testing grounds for the package's contents.
+The package contains implementations of the works of Bailey and Lopez (2012, 2014), Bailey et al. (2014, 2016), Harvey and Liu (2022), a function to estimate Sharpe ratios, as well as four different datasets acting as examples for Backtesting Overfitting and testing grounds for the package's contents.

 ## Dependencies